our yoga teachers in Spain

 Arantza (pronounced Ar-an-cha) was raised in the Basque region of Spain and has traveled the world.

-She is a graduate of Sivananda Yoga Vedanta Centre in Kerala and has also studied yoga with BKS Iyengar and Dynamic Yoga with Godfrey Devereux.
-Her vinyasa yoga classes are invigorating and powerful, delivered with no-nonsense simplicity and down-to-earth wisdom.
+She is a graduate of Sivananda Yoga Vedanta Centre in Kerala and studied yoga with BKS Iyengar and Dynamic Yoga with Godfrey Devereux.
+Her vinyasa yoga classes are invigorating and powerful, delivered with no-nonsense simplicity and down-to-earth Zen wisdom.

-Our yoga method is concerned with how we do our yoga rather than what shapes we make
+Our yoga method is concerned with an experience of mind-body union, rather than making pretzel shapes with Sanskrit names

 We teach you to experience yoga not just as exercise/stretching, but as meditation-on-the-move.
 This is a method of yoga, not a ‘style’, the seeds of which will help you to practice any other kind of yoga.
 The method will also give you support in daily life.
 Practicing yoga with this method creates a special quality and depth of awareness that can re-calibrate the habitual ways we use our body and mind, triggering a deeper intelligence that helps us to live with more integrity and intuition.